rahul0070/Chat-Model-Java/README.md

+Latest update:
+-> Model working with two clients.
+-> We need to modify it for multiple clients.

 This is the latest update I have done:
 -> The Serverx accepts two Clientx ( Two socket objects created using a single server object).
 -> This server passes data from socket 1 (Client 1) to client 2 via Socket  2 and data from Socket 2 to Socket 1 (Client 1)